Motown songwriter-producer Lamont Dozier dead at 81

 "Their structures were simple and direct," Gerri Hirshey wrote in the Motown history "Nowhere to Run: The Story of Soul Music," published in 1984.
 "Sometimes a song barreled to number one on the sheer voice of repetitive hooks, like a fast-food jingle that lurks, subliminally, until it connects with real hunger."

-Brian Wilson, Ron Wood and Mick Hucknall were among the many musicians offering tributes Tuesday.
-Carole King, who with then-husband Gerry Goffin was another leading hitmaker of the '60s, tweeted that that “striving to keep up with them made us better songwriters.”
+Brian Wilson, Ronnie Wood and Mick Hucknall were among the many musicians offering tributes Tuesday.
+Carole King, who with then-husband Gerry Goffin was another leading hitmaker of the '60s, tweeted that "striving to keep up with them made us better songwriters."

 The polish of H-D-H was ideally suited for Motown's signature act, Diana Ross and the Supremes, for whom they wrote 10 No. 1 songs, among them "Where Did Our Love Go," "Stop!
 In the Name of Love" and "You Can't Hurry Love."
 Expectations were so high that when "Nothing But Heartaches" failed to make the top 10 in 1965, Gordy sent a company memo demanding that Motown only release chart toppers for the Supremes, an order H-D-H obeyed with "I Hear a Symphony" and several more records.